-Traffic cycle signals on Tuam Street by the central city Bus Interchange
+Cycle signals on Tuam Street by the Bus Interchange

 There are separated cycle lanes outside the Bus Interchange on Tuam Street.
 Buses turn across the cycle lane to enter the Interchange.
 When the bus signals show a green bus-only light, the cycle signals will show a red stop light.
-People cycling are warned that a red cycle light is coming by orange flashing LED lights on the ground.
+People cycling are warned by orange flashing lights on the ground that the cycle light is about to turn red.
 These flashing lights mean get ready to STOP on the red light outside the Bus Interchange.

 Read the flyer for more safety information.